 Kids 10 and older will probably beg to do this cool horseback ride around the Ranch.

-They have a zipline experience for teens ages 13 and older.
+And they have a zipline experience for teens ages 13 and older.

-This has been one of my favorite kid-friendly Oahu activities since I was a kid myself!
+The Polynesian Cultural Center on North Shore Oahu has been one of my favorite kid-friendly Oahu activities since I was a kid myself!

 It’s located all the way up in Laie and it’s one of the top attractions on Oahu.
 You can take a shuttle bus from Waikiki or drive yourself.

-The Polynesian Cultural Center has mock villages set up representing the islands of Hawaii, Tahiti, Samoa, Fiji, New Zealand, and Tonga.
 And they have people from those islands who are there doing presentations throughout the day.

 My kids have learned how to weave lauhala, dance with Maori poi balls, cook breadfruit, and make fire using a coconut husk.
 It’s pretty cool!

 A lot of people wonder if you need a full day at the Polynesian Cultural Center.
-I’d say yes because each village offers entertainment and hands-on activities, plus there’s the canoe pageant and several places to get snacks and treats.
+I’d say yes because each village offers entertainment and hands-on activities.

+Plus, there’s the canoe pageant and several places to get snacks and treats.
 They also have their luau and the Ha: Breath of Life Show.

 While I enjoy their luau, Ha: Breath of Life is truly impressive.
 If your family likes Disney’s Moana, you will LOVE this theatrical show!